nao1215/sqly/website/content/_index.md

 sqly staff.csv                                                          # open the shell
 ```

-The [cookbook](/cookbook/) has the rest: JSON extraction, Excel sheets, HTTP inputs, data profiling, diffing two files, editing a file in place, and MySQL/PostgreSQL/BigQuery syntax.
+The [cookbook](/cookbook/) has the rest: JSON extraction, Excel sheets, HTTP inputs, inspecting data, editing a file in place, and MySQL/PostgreSQL/BigQuery syntax.

 ## It reads and writes a pipe